-During the study, scientists observed mammary tumors in rats, alongside the encompassing tissue condition.
+During the study, scientists observed mammary tumors in rats alongside the encompassing tissue condition.
 Because of the concurrent information, they could watch the range of dynamics as the tumors advanced and how different procedures interact.

 The researchers saw that the cells near the tumor had differences in metabolism and morphology, indicating that the cells had been recruited by cancer.
 In addition, they observed surrounding tissues creating an infrastructure to support the tumor, such as collagen and blood vessels.
-They also saw communication between the tumor cells and the surrounding cells in the form of vesicles, tiny transport packages released by cells and absorbed by other cells.
+They also saw communication between the tumor cells and the surrounding cells in vesicles, tiny transport packages released by cells and absorbed by other cells.

-Now, scientists will use their technique to compare healthy tissue and cancer tissue in both rats and humans, focusing particularly on vesicle activity and how it relates to cancer aggressiveness.
+Now, scientists will use their technique to compare healthy and cancer tissue in both rats and humans, focusing particularly on vesicle activity and how it relates to cancer aggressiveness.
 They are also working to make portable versions of the SLAM microscope that could be used clinically.

-Dr. Stephen Boppart, a professor of bioengineering and electrical and computer engineering at Illinois and a medical doctor said, “There is a wealth of new data, information, and biomarkers in the images we collect from fresh tissue that is still metabolically active, or in living organisms, where we can visualize the dynamics of individual cells and their collective behaviors.”
+Dr. Stephen Boppart, a professor of bioengineering and electrical and computer engineering at Illinois and a medical doctor, said, “There is a wealth of new data, information, and biomarkers in the images we collect from fresh tissue that is still metabolically active, or in living organisms, where we can visualize the dynamics of individual cells and their collective behaviors.”